Back to Home

 • Accurately represent the plate condition and authenticity

-• Complete DMV surrender process within agreed timeframe
+• Complete the DMV relinquish/surrender process within the agreed timeframe

 • Ship physical plate securely to buyer (if applicable)